gut-space/svarog-ctl/README.md

 ## Status

 The software is in development.
 It's not fully functional yet.
+It can calculate the passes, but is not able to send commands to rotctld yet.

 ## Setup